Safety in Australia: WHS harmonisation

 The process provides legislative clarity for all stakeholders, giving businesses a clearer understanding of health and safety law regardless of the state they operate in.
 Compliance costs are lower as there are fewer differing requirements, less training needs and a reduced requirement for local subject matter experts.
 Governments also benefit from the reduced cost of developing health and safety law.

 Codes of practice

-The model WHS Act and Regulation are supported by codes of practice, developed to give practical guidance on the requirements of the Workplace Health & Safety Act 2011 and Workplace Health & Safety Regulation 2011.
+The model Work Health and Safety Act and Regulation are supported by codes of practice, developed to give practical guidance on the requirements of the Workplace Health & Safety Act 2011 and Workplace Health & Safety Regulation 2011.
 The codes of practice are admissible in court as evidence of whether a duty has been complied with, and can also provide evidence of what is known about a particular hazard or risk in control measures and what is reasonably practicable.
 The codes of practice set a benchmark, and workplaces can choose to follow them or any other code that provides the same or better level of protection.
 For example, there is a general risk assessment code of practice, but larger organisations may choose to follow the international standard on managing risk in ISO 31000.